 For a free legal consultation, call 516-451-7900

 Many personal injuries require missing work for at least a few days during recovery.
-If a plaintiff suffered an injury due to negligence outside of work and cannot claim workers’ compensation, he or she may need to use sick says, vacation days, or accrued paid time off during recovery.
+If a plaintiff suffered an injury due to negligence outside of work and cannot claim workers’ compensation, he or she may need to use sick days, vacation days, or accrued paid time off during recovery.
 A plaintiff can sue for wages and benefits lost during recovery from an injury caused by a negligent defendant.

 In the event a defendant’s negligence prevents the plaintiff from working in the future, the plaintiff can sue for lost future earnings.
-The plaintiff’s attorney will likely consult with a financial expert witness to provide the court with an estimate of the plaintiff’s lost future earnings.
+The plaintiff’s attorney will likely consult a financial expert witness to provide the court with an estimate of the plaintiff’s lost future earnings.

 If a defendant’s negligence caused damage to the plaintiff’s personal property, the plaintiff can sue for the costs of repairing or replacing those items.
 Car accidents are one of the leading causes of personal injury lawsuits.
-A plaintiff in a car accident lawsuit may secure compensation that covers his or her vehicle repairs or pays for a new car.
+A plaintiff in a car accident lawsuit may secure the compensation that covers his or her vehicle repairs or pays for a new car.

 Complete a Free Case Evaluation form now

 It may sound difficult to quantify something like “pain and suffering” with a monetary figure.
 A jury will consider several factors in awarding pain and suffering damages.
 In general, the amount a plaintiff receives reflects his or her medical expenses, future prognosis, and testimony from expert witnesses.